scholzj/kafka-enablement-2020/kafka-architecture/README.md

 ### Zookeeper configuration

-* Show Zookeeper config files
+* Look at the Zookeeper config files in `./configs/zookeeper/`
+* Look at the ensemble configuration in the Zookeeper properties files
+* Check the content of the Zookeeper data dirs in `/tmp`
-* Explain the `myid` file which needs to be created
+    * Notice the `myid` file which needs to be created before starting Zookeeper with the node ID
-* Show the ensemble configuration

 ### Kafka configuration

-* Show Kafka configuration files
+* Look at the Kafka configuration files in `./configs/kafka/`
+* Notice:
-* Show `broker.id`
+    * `broker.id`
-* Show listeners, advertised listeners, protocols
+    * listeners, advertised listeners, protocols
-* Show Zookeeper config
+    * Zookeeper config
-* Show journal files
-* Show other management tools for reassigning topics etc.
+* Look at the data dir in `/tmp`
+* Look at the tools in `./kafka-2.5.0/bin`

 ## Zookeeper

 ### Show what Kafka does in Zookeeper

-* Explain that ZK is integrated into the Kafka distribution file
+* Find and notice the ZK JAR files in `./kafka-2.5.0/libs` and `./kafka-2.5.0/bin` - Zookeeper is integrated into Kafka distribution
 * Start the ZK client

 ```
 ./kafka-2.5.0/bin/zookeeper-shell.sh localhost:2181
 ```

-* Show some paths in ZK
+* Browse through the Zookeeper nodes
+    * You can for example investigate the following nodes:

 ```
 ls /